Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 | Stroller, exhausted kids end of day | Boat (return) when running — fastest and you can sit |

 Rule of thumb for the return: the Resort loop direction makes the monorail's MK → Polynesian trip 3 stops long.
 When the boat is running, it's a faster way home after fireworks.
-When the boat is closed, walking usually beats the post-fireworks monorail line.
+When the boat is closed, the monorail is the quickest remaining option — or walk via Grand Floridian (~25-32 min) if the line is long and the weather's nice.

 Want it decided for you in the moment?
-Theme Park Compass for iPhone reads current conditions — weather, time of day, monorail and boat status — and tells you whether to monorail, walk, or boat right now.
+Theme Park Compass for iPhone reads current conditions — weather, time of day, monorail and boat status — and tells you whether to monorail or boat right now.
 Free, no account needed.

 Boat vs. Monorail at Park Close